 “What’s the best way to get the word out about our upcoming event?”

-This is of course, only my own personal opinion.
-But in my experience with countless organizations and events, I find that you’ll get the most bang for your buck with:
+In my experience with countless local organizations and events, I find that you’ll get the most bang for your buck with:

 - Your website, social media, and mailing lists

 - Event listing calendars

 - Chamber of Commerce

 In general, these tips are for reaching people in the Chelsea area.
 For a wider audience, most of the tips are still applicable, but you’ll want to extend the reach to additional outlets.

 1. Create something to share: press release, announcement, artwork